gvwilson/thirdbit/src/fiction/iffy/index.md

 She opened her eyes again a few moments later and wiped her face with her sleeve.
 "I got two of 'em," she said.
-"That leaves four, plus the hovercraft."
+"That leaves seven, plus the hovercraft."

 Edson nodded,
 then jumped as a rock two meters away burst into splinters.
 "Citizens!"
-The amplified voice echoed off the rock.
+The amplified voice echoed from the distance.
 "Surrender yourselves immediately!
 We cannot ensure your safety if you do not comply!"